docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/bridgetalk-class.rst

 the current locale.

 Retrieves a complete application specifier.
-Returns a complete specifier (see "Application specifiers" on page 191) for a messaging-enabled application version installed on this computer, or null if the requested version of the application is not installed.
+Returns a complete specifier (see :ref:`application-specifiers`) for a messaging-enabled application version installed on this computer, or null if the requested version of the application is not installed.
 For example, assuming installed applications include Photoshop CS4 11.0 en_us, Photoshop CS2